theRAPTLab/gsgo/docs/10-tips/10-tips-lerna.md

 Our Lerna config disallows versioning from anywhere except the master branch.
 The steps are:

+* If commiting a new branch into dev, use the normal merge request process.
+* When dev is confirmed nice and clean, we're ready to push a package update!
-* Assuming `dev` is up-to-date, merge dev onto master locally.
-Then run `lerna version prerelease`.
+* First merge dev onto master **locally** in SourceTree.
+* Then run `lerna version prerelease`, which will update tabs and push up to master.

 ## How do I manage versions with Lerna?